CiscoTestAutomation/genieparser/changelog/undistributed.rst

 --------------------------------------------------------------------------------
                                 Fix
 --------------------------------------------------------------------------------

+* IOS
+    * Updated ShowVersion for:
+        * Optional key issue for ios/cat6k platform
+        * Updating symbolic link to platform specific unittests
+    * Updated ShowAccessLists
+	    * Updated for the case of empty ttl_groups
+		* Updated for udp ACL with incremented counter
+		* Added support for access-lists with object-group references
+    * Updated ShowInventory
+        * Updated for various outputs

 * IOSXE
+    * Updating symbolic link to platform specific unittests
     * Updated ShowAuthenticationSessionsInterfaceDetails
 	    * Change in order of Server Policies no longer breaks parsing
     * Updated ShowClnsIsNeighborsDetail